SAP/ewm-cloud-robotics/docs/ewm-sim.md

 [Here](https://github.com/SAP/ewm-cloud-robotics/docker/ewm-sim/ZEWM_ROBCO_SRV.postman_collection.json) you can find a postman collection with example requests.

-Maybe it's also helpful to have a look on our [unit tests](https://github.com/SAP/ewm-cloud-robotics/blob/master/docker/ewm-sim/test/test.js), for getting a deeper understanding of the workflow.
+Maybe it's also helpful to have a look on our [unit tests](https://github.com/SAP/ewm-cloud-robotics/blob/master/docker/ewm-sim/test/test.js), to get a deeper understanding of the workflow.

 # Current State of Implementation